-The programme will support the underpinning 2017 themes.
+The programme will be informed by the themes of Hull 2017 and its seasons..
 At this point the precise programme is unknown so it is impossible to detail how they will be addressed.
 Agreed examples are:

 Access and inclusion of digital elements will inform all decisions about programming.
 Digital tools for dissemination will be integrated into project plans